software-tools-books/js4ds/_en/vis.md

 vegaEmbed("#vis", spec, options)
 ```

+If we do this,
-- Bundled file is 74.5K lines of JavaScript
+the bundled file is 74.5K lines of JavaScript,
-  - But at least it's all in one place for distribution
+but at least it's all in one place for distribution.

 ## Exercises {#s:vis-exercises}